getsentry/sentry-go/http/README.md

 ## Usage

-`sentryhttp` attaches an instance of `*sentry.Hub` (https://godoc.org/github.com/getsentry/sentry-go#Hub) to the request's context, which makes it available throughout the rest of request's lifetime.
+`sentryhttp` attaches an instance of `*sentry.Hub` (https://godoc.org/github.com/getsentry/sentry-go#Hub) to the request's context, which makes it available throughout the rest of the request's lifetime.
-You can access it by using `sentry.GetHubFromContext()` method on the request itself in any of your proceeding middlewares and routes.
+You can access it by using the `sentry.GetHubFromContext()` method on the request itself in any of your proceeding middleware and routes.
-And it should be used instead of global `sentry.CaptureMessage`, `sentry.CaptureException` or any other calls, as it keeps the separation of data between the requests.
+And it should be used instead of the global `sentry.CaptureMessage`, `sentry.CaptureException`, or any other calls, as it keeps the separation of data between the requests.

-**Keep in mind that `*sentry.Hub` won't be available in middlewares attached prior to `sentryhttp`!**
+**Keep in mind that `*sentry.Hub` won't be available in middleware attached before to `sentryhttp`!**

 ```go
 type handler struct{}